ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 There are many popular on-premises VPN solutions for site-to-site gateways available.
 This tutorial utilizes the [strongSwan](https://www.strongswan.org/) VPN Gateway to connect with the VPC/VPN gateway.
 To simulate an on-premises data center, you will install the strongSwan gateway on a VSI in {{site.data.keyword.cloud_notm}}.

 {:shortdesc}
-In short, using a VPC with Virtual Private Network gateway and a Cloud Service Endpoint you can
+In short, using a VPC you can

-- connect your on-premises computers to workloads running in {{site.data.keyword.cloud_notm}},
+- connect your on-premises systems to services and workloads running in {{site.data.keyword.cloud_notm}},
-- ensure private and low cost connectivity to cloud services,
+- ensure private and low cost connectivity to COS,
-- connect your cloud-based systems to on-premises computers.
+- connect your cloud-based systems to services and worlkloads running on-premises.

 ## Objectives
 {: #objectives}